kalliste/seL4-c89/C89-PROJECT.md

 - [x] Provide a benign definition in the x86 benchmarking stubs so the strict build no longer rejects the empty translation unit emitted by `src/arch/x86/benchmark/benchmark.c`.
+- [ ] Provide a benign definition in the generated SMP IPI wrapper so the strict build no longer rejects the empty translation unit emitted by `preconfigured/X64_verified/src/smp/ipi_wrapper.c`.
 - [x] Rewrite the syscall and exception message tables in `src/machine/registerset.c` so they avoid the designated initialisers that pedantic C90 rejects.